Occupational Therapy for Teens: What Helps Day to Day

 Goals your teen can actually agree to

 Teens are more likely to engage when the goal sounds like something they would actually want to improve.
-“Get dressed faster” or “get through first period without falling behind” tends to land better than a long list of clinical targets.
-The goal should feel owned, not imposed.
+“Get dressed faster” or “get through first period without falling behind” usually lands better than a long list of clinical targets.

 Privacy matters too.
 Your teen needs to know what stays between her and the therapist, what gets shared with parents, and what gets shared with school.
-If that is fuzzy, she may hold back the details that matter most.
+If those boundaries are unclear, she may leave out the parts of the day that are hardest to talk about.

 Parent coaching, cueing style, and what to do after conflict

-Parents often do too much talking when the teen needs less noise, not more.
-A short cue, given the same way each time, usually works better than repeated reminders, lectures, or a stack of directions all at once.
+A short cue given the same way each time usually works better than repeated reminders, lectures, or several directions at once.

 Getting home and school to use the same cues

-Families do best when home and school ask for the same next step in the same way.
-That is what makes carryover real instead of theoretical.
+Carryover becomes more realistic when home and school are asking for the same next step in the same way.

 Your OT start-up kit: checklists, scripts, and trackers